 Although the media pays a lot of attention to high-profile races, in the majority of decisions that American voters make, they have very little information about the candidates.
 Sometimes partisanship is not even available, so voters need to rely on some shortcuts to make decisions.
 “These findings are important because low-information races are the rule, not the exception, in American politics,” said Kam.

 The two researchers, both of whom are associate professors of political science at Vanderbilt University, found that individuals not only favor candidates with more familiar names, but also perceive candidates with more familiar names to be more viable.
-Name recognition matters in low-information races because people want to support likely winners.

 “This issue is important for politicians and their campaign teams,” Kam said.
 “With limited resources, campaigns must decide how much to spend on yard signs, buttons, bumper stickers and other strategies that serve to increase the public’s familiarity with the candidate’s name.
 Our study suggests that such efforts can pay off.”